Cheemaboi/securechat-skeleton/README.md

 This system is a console-based, PKI-enabled Secure Chat built in Python.
 It manually implements all cryptographic operations at the application layer to achieve Confidentiality, Integrity, Authenticity, and Non-Repudiation (CIANR), without relying on TLS/SSL.

-GitHub Repository Link: [PASTE THE LINK TO YOUR GITHUB FORK HERE]

 Features
 PKI: Full Certificate Authority (CA) and certificate generation.